jhpyle/docassemble/_docs/config.md

 ## <a name="use lets encrypt"></a><a name="lets encrypt email"></a>Using Let's Encrypt

+{% include docker.html %}

-If you are using [Docker] and you want your server to use [HTTPS] set up through [Let's Encrypt], you can set the following in your [Configuration].
+If you are using the `jhpyle/docassemble` [Docker] image and you want your server to use [HTTPS] set up through [Let's Encrypt], you can set the following in your [Configuration].

 {% highlight yaml %}
 external hostname: docassemble.example.com